SalvatorePreviti/demo-products-showcase/doc/README.md

   - _index.jsx_ renders App and starts the request to APIs to obtain the list of products and categories.

 Since all components are stateless and the global redux state is immutable, [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) can be used to mark functional components as pure.
-It will implement a fast componentDidChange strategy that just shallow checks props, improving overall application performance.
+It will implement a fast shouldComponentUpdate() strategy that just shallow checks props, improving overall application performance.

 ## Domain (application logic and redux store)